OlivierLD/ROB/raspberry-sailor/TideEngine/src/main/php/README.md

 # PHP Tide Computer

-Work in progress.
+Work in progress, indeed.
 Here, size does matter.
 `php` array representation of the stations is too big (fails in memory allocation).
 Same when reading the corresponding JSON file.

-Trying `sqlite`...
+Trying a RDBMS approach with `sqlite`...
 That seems to work.
-This requires the DB to exist (`sql/tides.db`).
+This requires the DB to exist and to be available (`sql/tides.db`).

 More soon.